Pasha Hawaii

-As of today, the company specializes in the maritime transport and distribution of shipping containers, automobiles, trucks, trailers, Mafi roll trailers, heavy construction machineries and further types of static and rolling freight.
+As of 2024, the company provided the largest transportation between the contiguous United States and Hawaii.
+The company owned six active vessels.
+The company specializes in the maritime transport and distribution of shipping containers, automobiles, trucks, trailers, mafi roll trailers, heavy construction machineries and further types of static and rolling freight.

 History

 The company's roots to Hawaii started during WWII when the troops needed storage services.
 To accommodate these needs, a station was set up in San Francisco to help the deployed troops.
 George W. Pasha, the founder, had a large amount of acquired knowledge about the automotive industry and started the company after seeing the demand for storage and transportation.
+The firm dates back to 1949,.
 His son George W. Pasha, III, realized the potential of the company and helped formed the company into what it is today.

 The company realized that there was a need for shipping goods from Hawaii to and from the Pacific Coast and began Pasha Hawaii in 1999.
 After creating the company they produced their first ship, M/V Jean Anne.

-The M/V Marjorie was added to the fleet in 2015 due to the high demand of more shipping between their routes.
+In 2004, the firm commissioned the Jean Anne, a roll-on roll-off vessel.
+In 2015, the firm commissioned the Marjorie C a vessel with features of both a container vessel and ro-ro.

 In 2015 the company also purchased competing shipping company Horizon Lines.

+Pasha Hawaii was providing its Horizon Spirit to help in the Puerto Rico relief effort after Hurricane Maria.
+The ship transported hundreds of containers from Long Beach, California, to the Caribbean island that was so devastated by Hurricane Maria.